carrieschan/GR3_DSA/README.md

 - isFull
 - isEmpty

 ## Here's a simple token for the persons who raised their hands in this online discussion.
-Thank you BSIT, DICT 2-1 for your participation!
+Thank you BSIT, DICT 2-1 for your participation!🌟
 - https://imgur.com/a/uwOY4Kx
 ---